ajsizzle/Whitelist-Dapp/README.md

 - Vercel

 ## How do I join?
 Visit https://whitelist-dapp-wine.vercel.app/ to join the waitlist!
+Only 10 spots available! 😱

 ### Thanks for checking this out! 🤙🏽